mkdocstrings/mkdocstrings/docs/theming.md

 ### Templates

-To use custom templates and override the theme ones, specify the relative path to your templates directory with the `custom_templates` global configuration option:
+To use custom templates and override the theme ones, specify the relative path from `mkdocs.yml` to your templates directory with the `custom_templates` global configuration option:

 ```yaml title="mkdocs.yml"